Contact Us

 If you die before you first draw on your PRSA, your PRSA fund will be transferred to your Estate tax free but could be subject to tax in the hands of the beneficiaries as an inheritance from you.

-If you die after taking your benefits, the benefits payable will depend on your chosen retirement option (See What benefits are available when I retire?).
+If you die after taking your benefits, the benefits payable will depend on your chosen retirement option.

 What if I change my mind?